-Lee-Sean Huang is a Taiwanese American design practitioner, educator, and community builder based in New York City.
-He splits his time between running Foossa, the service design and strategy consultancy that he co-founded, teaching at New York University, the Parsons School of Design, and the School of Visual Arts, and serving as the design education manager at AIGA, the largest professional association for design in the United States.
-He is the host and producer of AIGA's podcast Design Future Now and the Design Future Live Instagram series.
+Lee-Sean Huang is a Taiwanese American design practitioner, educator, and community builder based in Providence and New York City.
+He splits his time between serving as the Director of Design Content and Learning at AIGA, the largest professional association for design in the United States, teaching at the Parsons School of Design and the School of Visual Arts, and running Foossa, the service design and strategy consultancy that he co-founded.
 He previously founded the design practice at Purpose, a consultancy that builds and supports movements to advance the fight for an open, just, and habitable world.

 Lee-Sean’s interests lie at the intersection between design and democracy.
 He has collaborated with a range of organizations ranging from startups and local non-profits to Fortune 500 corporations, governments, and the United Nations to explore the role of participation and play in designing the future of education, work, health, and civic engagement.

 In addition to a bachelor's degree in Government from Harvard, Lee-Sean holds a masters degree from ITP, the Interactive Telecommunications Program at New York University.
 He serves as a board member of the Japan Exchange and Teaching Alumni Association of New York and the Desmond Tutu Peace Foundation and is a fellow of the Royal Society of Arts (RSA).
 He previously served as a founding trustee of the Awesome Foundation New York.
-In his free time, he plays and piano and ukulele and practices capoeira, an Afro-Brazilian martial art disguised as a dance, at the New York Capoeira Center.
+In his free time, he plays and piano and ukulele.
+His collection of street photography, Look at the Beautiful, was released in late 2021.

 Bachelors of Arts, Government, Harvard University